 L.1.1 Available Transfer Capability (ATC) is a measure of the transfer capability in the physical transmission network resulting from system conditions and that remains available for further commercial activity over and above already committed uses.

-ATC is defined as the Total Transfer Capability (TTC) less the Transmission Reliability Margin (TRM), less the sum of any unused existing transmission commitments (ETComm) (i.e., transmission rights capacity for ETC or TOR), less the Capacity Benefit Margin (CBM) (which value is set at zero), less the Scheduled Net Energy from Imports/Exports, less Ancillary Service capacity from Imports.
+ATC is defined as the Total Transfer Capability (TTC) less the Transmission Reliability Margin (TRM), less the sum of any unused existing transmission commitments (ETComm), less the Capacity Benefit Margin (CBM) (which value is set at zero), less the Scheduled Net Energy from Imports/Exports, less Ancillary Service capacity from Imports.

 L.1.2 Total Transfer Capability (TTC) is defined as the amount of electric power that can be moved or transferred reliably from one area to another area of the interconnected transmission system by way of all transmission lines (or paths) between those areas, under specified system conditions.
 In collaboration with owners of rated paths, the CAISO utilizes rated system path methodology to establish the TTC of CAISO Transmission Interfaces.

+L.1.3 Existing Transmission Commitments (ETComm) include (1) transmission capacity for Existing Contracts (ETC) and Transmission Ownership Rights (TOR), (2) transmission capacity for Priority Wheeling Throughs, and (3) Native Load needs determined in accordance with this Appendix L, including Native Load growth in the applicable horizon.

-L.1.3 Existing Transmission Commitments (ETComm) include Existing Contracts and Transmission Ownership Rights (TOR).The CAISO reserves transmission capacity for each ETC and TOR based on TRTC Instructions the responsible Participating Transmission Owner or Non-Participating Transmission Owner submits to the CAISO as to the amount of firm transmission capacity that should be reserved on each Transmission Interface for each hour of the Trading Day in accordance with Sections 16 and 17 of the CAISO Tariff.
+L.1.3.1 Transmission Capacity for ETC and TOR – The CAISO uses the ETC Reservations Calculator (see Section L.1.3.1.1) to reserve transmission capacity for each ETC and TOR based on TRTC Instructions the responsible Participating Transmission Owner or Non-Participating Transmission Owner submits to the CAISO as to the amount of firm transmission capacity that should be reserved on each Transmission Interface for each hour of the Trading Day in accordance with Sections 16 and 17 of the CAISO Tariff.
 The types of TRTC Instructions the CAISO receives generally fall into three basic categories:

 The ETC or TOR reservation is a fixed percentage of the TTC on a line, which decreases as the TTC is derated (ex.
 TTC = 300 MW, ETC fixed percentage = 2%, ETC = 6 MWs.
 TTC derated to 200 MWs, ETC = 4 MWs);